jtejido/basset-ir/README.markdown

-Using the Cranfield Collection and Test file
+Using the Cranfield Collection and the Test file
 =============

 The [Cranfield Collection](http://ir.dcs.gla.ac.uk/resources/test_collections/) has been the pioneer collection in information retrieval to validate a system's effectiveness.